+'''

+Format:

+open_dir

-Format: open_dir (in saga::url name,
+(in saga::url name,

+ı

+in int

+flags = Read,

 out ns_directory dir);

+Inputs:

-Inputs: name: directory to open
+directory to open

+name:

+flags:

+flags defining the operation

+modus

+InOuts:

+Outputs: dir:

-Outputs: dir: opened directory instance
+opened directory instance

+PreCond:

+PostCond: - the session of the returned instance is that of

+the calling instance.

-- 'Owner' of name is the id of the context used to perform the opereration if name gets
+- 'Owner' of name is the id of the context

+used to perform the operation if name gets

+created.

-- the namespace directory is created if it does not yet exist, and the Create is set.
+- the namespace directory is created if it

+does not yet exist, and the Create is set.

+Perms:

+Exec for name's parent directory.

+Write for name's parent directory if Create is set.

+Write for name if Write is set.

+Read for name if Read is set.

+Throws:

+NotImplemented

 IncorrectURL

 BadParameter

 AlreadyExists

+{\tt DoesNotExist}

+IncorrectState

+PermissionDenied

+AuthorizationFailed

+AuthenticationFailed

+Timeout

+NoSuccess

+Notes:

+- the cwd of the new dir object instance is set

+to 'name'

+- a 'DoesNotExist' exception is thrown if 'name'

+does not exist and the 'Create' flag is not

+given.

+- a 'AlreadyExist' exception is thrown if 'name'

+does exist and the 'Create' flag and the

+'Exclusive' flag are given.

+- no exception is thrown if 'name' does exist and

+the 'Create' flag is given, and the 'Exclusive'

+flag is not given.

+- if the 'Create' flag is given, all notes to the

+ns_directory::make_dir() method apply.

+- the default flag set is 'Read'.

+!

+- the flags 'Overwrite', 'Recursive' and

+'''

+'''

+'Dereference' are not allowed on this method,

+ļ

+and cause a 'BadParameter' exception.

+- 'name' is always deeply dereferenced, however,

+the cwd is still set to 'name', and not to the

+value of the link target.

+- parent directories are created on the fly if

+the 'CreateParents' and 'Create' flag are both

+given, if they don't exist.

+- if 'name' can be parsed as URL, but contains

+an invalid directory name, a 'BadParameter'

+exception is thrown.

+- open

+Purpose: creates a new ns_entry instance

+Format:

+open

+(in saga::url name,

+١

+in int

+flags = Read,

+out ns_entry entry);

+Inputs:

+name:

+entry

+flags:

+flags defining the operation

+modus

+InOuts:

+Outputs: entry:

+opened entry instance

+PreCond:

+PostCond: - the session of the returned instance is that

+of the calling instance.

+- 'Owner' of name is the id of the context

+used to perform the operation if name gets

+created.

+- the namespace entry is created if it does not

+yet exist, and the CREATE flag is specified.

+Perms:

+Exec for name's parent directory.

+Write for name's parent directory if Create is set.

+Write for name if Write is set.

+Read for name if Read is set.

+Throws:

+NotImplemented

+IncorrectURL

+BadParameter

+AlreadyExists

 DoesNotExist

 IncorrectState

 PermissionDenied

 AuthorizationFailed

 AuthenticationFailed

-- the cwd of the new dir object instance is set to 'name' - a 'DoesNotExist' exception is thrown if 'name' does not exist and the 'Create' flag is not given. - a 'AlreadyExist' exception is thrown if 'name' does exist and the 'Create' flag and the 'Exclusive' flag are given. - no exception is thrown if 'name' does exist and the 'Create' flag is given, and the 'Exclusive' flag is not given. - if the 'Create' flag is given, all notes to the ns_directory::make_dir() method apply. - the default flags are 'None' (0). - other flags are not allowed on this method, and cause a 'BadParameter' exception. - 'name' is always deeply dereferenced, however, the cwd is still set to 'name', and not to the value of the link target. - parent directories are created on the fly if the 'CreateParents' and 'Create' flag are both given, if they don't exist. - if 'name' can be parsed as URL, but contains an invalid directory name, a 'BadParameter' exception is thrown.
+'''